yangmetro/sportstracker/README.md

 # SportTracker
 Displays calendar of sports event for a specific team.
-Project developed for LaunchPad at Purdue.
+Project developed for LaunchPad at Purdue using Angular.

 ![Screenshot](sportstracker.png)